Sunnyvale, California: Government and politics

-As of August 16, 2016, Sunnyvale had 56,030 registered voters.

 Education

 For elementary and middle schools, most of the city is in the Sunnyvale School District, while some parts are in the Cupertino Union School District, the Santa Clara Unified School District, and the Mountain View Whisman Elementary School District.

 For high schools, most of the city is in the Fremont Union High School District (the parts that are part of the Sunnyvale School District or Cupertino Union School District for primary schools), and those areas of Sunnyvale are divided between Fremont High School and Homestead High School.
 Some parts of the city are in the Santa Clara Unified School District.

 French American School of Silicon Valley (FASSV, École franco-américaine de la Silicon Valley) is a private elementary school in Sunnyvale, which opened in 1992.
 It is recognized as a French international school by the AEFE.